-Second, the estimated health benefit was able to represent the health benefit among total workers at similar process or industry.
+The second advantage of this framework is that the estimated health benefits was able to represent the health benefit among total workers at similar process or industry.
 The previous studies were conducted based on the one facility case information with exposure monitoring data (Kikuchi, Kikuchi, & Hirao, 2011).
 However, it is rare to measure the exposure level after TUR because there is no legal requirement to report (G. Miller, Burke, McComas, & Dick, 2008).
 Also, the estimated health impact or benefit based on the exposure data from one facility may not be generalizable to other facilities since each facility has different work environment and exposures.

 In this study, the developed model used a systematic literature review instead of the one facility information from exposure monitoring data.
 Several published studies were reviewed and analyzed to estimate the association between same chemical and disease among workers at a similar process.
 Therefore, the result from the developed model can indicate the health benefit among the whole worker at similar industries or process over the result of one facility.